How to Develop Your Guitar Sound

 Setting Goals is another aspect of guitar playing that is very important to keep you on track.
 This allows you to choose what it is you want to accomplish, check to see how you are doing at accomplishing it and what more you need to do to accomplish it.
 This is where most people who try to learn guitar on their own, fail.
 They have no destination.
 No top of the mountain they’re trying to reach.
 They just grab the guitar and start learning.

-At first, they start out all enthusiastic but then after awhile loose steam and sometimes just give up.
+At first, they start out all enthusiastic but then after a while, they lose steam and sometimes just give up.
 Which is never a good thing.
 So don’t do this.
 Get focused, decide where it is you want to go with your playing, make a plan to get there, get to work, stick with it and eventually feel great when you reach it.

-Now if there is someone in particular that inspires you, like the gentleman to the left then look into his style of playing.
+Now if there is someone in particular that inspires you like the gentleman to the left then look into his style of playing.
 What kind of chords does he play?
-What kind of scales?
-What type of rhythms?
+Type of scales?
+Kinds of rhythm patterns?
 What kind of equipment?
 An answer to all these questions will contribute to you learning how to develop your sound.
 You could even light your guitar on fire, but I wouldn’t recommend that until you start making bank as a guitar singing Rockstar!!

-So get serious about what you want to accomplish with your guitar playing, who most inspires you to play and start working at developing your own sound.
+Get serious about your playing.
+What you want to accomplish, who most inspires you to play and start working at developing your own sound.
 Write these things down and look at them.
 Write out a plan of steps needed for their accomplishment and set forth at once to put this plan of yours into action!
 One little step at a time is all that is needed and before you know it, you will start seeing some progress.

 Stay excited, stay committed and when it’s all said and done you will learn how to develop your sound and become an inspiration to others as these people mentioned above have done for millions around the world.
 Even if your inspiration is to family and friends, you will find that the guitar can be a guiding light to a much brighter future.